-As we head into another month, we’re all thinking, how on earth are we going to survive lockdown?
+As we head into another month you may be thinking, how on earth am I going to survive lockdown?
 We’ve put together some lockdown survival tips to make it more enjoyable, positive and healthy.
 Well, bearable, anyway.

 Get some sleep